The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 Has there not reached you the account of those before you — the people of Noah, ‘Ad, and Thamud?
 (14:9)

 Here, the architecture does not need the detailed Hudian dialogue.
 It needs a chain of precedents.
 The surah works on the passage from darkness to light, gratitude, the stability of the good word, the true root nourished from the sky.
-For this, it does not need a fully deployed Hud; it needs ‘Ad to enter a genealogy of recurring refusals.
+For this, it does not need a fully deployed Hud (peace be upon him); it needs ‘Ad to enter a genealogy of recurring refusals.

-In Ibrahim, Hud therefore becomes a piece of a larger argument: peoples have already heard, already rejected, already threatened their messengers, already tried to expel truth from visible ground.
+In Ibrahim (peace be upon him), Hud (peace be upon him) therefore becomes a piece of a larger argument: peoples have already heard, already rejected, already threatened their messengers, already tried to expel truth from visible ground.
 The Hudian material is here historicized, compressed, poured into a sequence of examples demonstrating that the conflict between revelation and self-sufficiency is not new.

-In Ibrahim, Hud is less a character than a link in the chain of historical refusals.
+In Ibrahim (peace be upon him), Hud (peace be upon him) is less a character than a link in the chain of historical refusals.

-4. In ash-Shu’ara’ (26): Hud as unsalaried word against monumental spectacle
+4. In ash-Shu’ara’ (26): Hud (peace be upon him) as unsalaried word against monumental spectacle

-In ash-Shu’ara’, Hud is reinserted into a great series of prophetic missions built on a refrain.
+In ash-Shu’ara’, Hud (peace be upon him) is reinserted into a great series of prophetic missions built on a refrain.
 What matters here is not biographical depth.
 It is the repetitive form by which the Quran makes a law visible.

 Will you not fear God?
 I am a trustworthy messenger to you.
 So fear God and obey me.
 And I ask of you no payment for it.
 (26:124–127)

-But here, a trait specific to Hud emerges strongly: the critique of empty monumentality.
+But here, a trait specific to Hud (peace be upon him) emerges strongly: the critique of empty monumentality.

-Do you build on every elevation a sign for amusement, and take for yourselves constructions as though you would live forever?
+Do you build on every elevation a monument for amusement, and take for yourselves constructions as though you would live forever?
 (26:128–129)

-This is the Hud of ash-Shu’ara’.
+This is the Hud (peace be upon him) of ash-Shu’ara’.
 He serves a surah that opposes the true word to verbal and cultural productions that turn into self-display.
-Hud becomes the prophet who confronts a civilization fascinated by its own monumental inscription: building, marking, elevating, leaving trace, as though the built trace could stand in for truth.
+Hud (peace be upon him) becomes the prophet who confronts a civilization fascinated by its own monumental inscription: building, marking, elevating, leaving trace, as though the built trace could stand in for truth.

-At the same time, like the other prophets of the surah, he refuses the transaction.
+At the same time, like the other prophets in this sequence, he refuses the transaction.
 The prophetic word cannot be negotiated.

-In ash-Shu’ara’, Hud is the prophet of the unsalaried word against the civilization of spectacular signs.
+In ash-Shu’ara’, Hud (peace be upon him) is the prophet of the unsalaried word against the civilization of spectacular monuments.

 5. In Fussilat (41): ‘Ad as proximate precedent

-In Fussilat, Hud is not named in the foreground, but ‘Ad is mobilized as an immediate precedent for the present community:
+In Fussilat, Hud (peace be upon him) is not named in the foreground, but ‘Ad is mobilized as an immediate precedent for the present community:

 ﴿فَإِنْ أَعْرَضُوا فَقُلْ أَنذَرْتُكُمْ صَاعِقَةً مِّثْلَ صَاعِقَةِ عَادٍ وَثَمُودَ﴾